 Your Company considers that risk is an integral part of its businessand therefore it takes proper steps to manage all risks in a proactive and efficientmanner.
 The Board has formed a Risk Management Committee to identify the risks impactingthe business and formulate strategies/policies aimed at risk mitigation as part of riskmanagement.
 Further a core team of senior management has also been formed to identify andassess key risks risk appetite tolerance levels and formulate strategies for mitigationof risks identified in consultation with process owners.

 The Company has adopted a Risk Management policy whereby risks arebroadly categorized into Strategic Operational Compliance and Financial & ReportingRisks.
 The Policy outlines the parameters of identification assessment monitoring andmitigation of various risks which are key to the business performance.

 The Company has a vigil mechanism pursuant to which a Whistle BlowerPolicy has been adopted and is in place.
-The Policy ensures that strict confidentiality ismaintained whilst dealing with concerns raised and also that no discrimination will bemeted out to any person for a genuinely raised concern in respect of any unethical andimproper practices fraud or violation of Company's Code of Conduct.
+The Policy ensures that strict confidentiality ismaintained whilst dealing with concerns raised and also that no discrimination will bemeted out to any person for a genuinely raised concern in respect of any unethical andimproper practices fraud or violation of the Company's Code of Conduct.

-The said Policy covering all employees Directors and other personshaving association with the Company is hosted on the Company's website at www.maxfinancialservices.com/ shareholder-information.
-A brief note on Vigil Mechanism /Whistle Blower Policy is also provided in the Report on Corporate Governance which formspart of this Annual Report.
+The said Policy covering all employees Directors and other personshaving association with the Company is hosted on the Company's website athttps://www.maxfinancialservices.com/wp-content/uploads/2022/07/Annual-Report-Doc-2021-22.zip

 Your Company is not required to maintain cost records as specified bythe Central Government under Section 148(1) of the Act.